denoland/deployd/README.md

 ## Requirements

-- Docker with privileged mode, or `CAP_SYS_ADMIN` capability and tap device
+- Docker with privileged mode, or `CAP_SYS_ADMIN` capability and tun device
 - Port 8080 available for web interface
 - For S3 storage: valid AWS credentials or S3-compatible storage access